databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/CloudInfra/GCP.md

     * Best Practice - Multi-Workspace -- When multiple workspaces are using Overwatch within a single region it's best to ensure that each are going to their own prefix, even if sharing a bucket.
 This greatly reduces Overwatch scan times as the log files build up.
+    * To enable Cluster Logs on Multiworkspace - follow this [link]({{%relref "DeployOverwatch/UCEDeployment/CloudStorageAccessRequirements/gcp"%}}/#cluster-logging-locations-setup)

+{{% notice note%}}
+**GCP -- Remote Cluster Logs** - Databricks on GCP, does not support mounted/GCS bucket locations.
+Customers must provide DBFS root path as a target for log delivery.
+{{% /notice %}}

 ## Reference Architecture
 As of 0.7.1 Overwatch can be deployed on a single workspace and retrieve data from all workspaces.
 For more details